Jean-Claude Ameisen: Functions on ethics committees

 Jean Claude Ameisen was president of the INSERM ethics committee from 2003 to 2012, and in 2005 became a member of the National Consultative Ethics Committee (CCNE).
 On 3 October 2012, on the proposal of the President of the Republic François Hollande, the Social Affairs Committee of the National Assembly and that of the Senate approved his appointment to the presidency of the CCNE to replace Alain Grimfeld having completed his term.
 He took office on 9 November 2012, he became honorary president at the time of the appointment of Jean-François Delfraissy on 14 December 2016.

-He was president of the Ethics and Scientific Committee of the International Foundation for Applied Research on Disability (FIRAH) from 2009 to 2013.

-Other commitments in civil society
+Other activities

-Author of many essays on science, he is, since September 2010, the designer and the host of the show Sur les épaules de Darwin de France Inter.
+Author of many essays on science, he is, since September 2010, the creator and the host of the show Sur les épaules de Darwin on France Inter radio.

-He was the President of the French Conference for Biodiversity held in Chamonix-Mont-Blanc in May 2010, the International Year of Biodiversity, then the National Strategy for Biodiversity Review Committee in 2011.

 In July 2011, he joined Martine Aubry's campaign team for the 2012 presidential election, in charge, with Charlotte Brun, of the subject "Elderly people, Dependency, and Disability".

-In 2016, he became the sponsor of the ECN 2020 promotion at Nancy's Faculty of Medicine.